Seeed-Studio/Seeed_Python_ReTerminal/README.md

 # Python Library for reTerminal

 This is a Python library which enables you to use the onboard hardware on the [reTerminal](https://www.seeedstudio.com/ReTerminal-with-CM4-p-4904.html).
-Currently the **user LEDs, user buttons, buzzer and accelerometer** can be accessed using this Python library.
+Currently the **accelerometer, user LEDs, user buttons and buzzer** can be accessed using this Python library.

 ## Installation